pentandra/lifepreserver/content/blog/introducing-research-cases/index.markdown

 Where has this led us?

-* To a funding model that is tied to the publishing process, to which researchers are slaves.[^codrington]
+* To a funding model for research that is tied to the publishing process, to which researchers are slaves.[^codrington]
-* Living with the overhead and time delays of the publishing process.
+* To a false sense of scarcity as publishers are forced to select a limited number of what they think are *the best* papers to publish to control publishing costs.
+Then we have to live with the overhead and time delays of the publishing process.
-* To a false sense of scarcity as publishers are forced to select a limited number of *'the best'* papers to publish to control publishing costs.
+* Research is now more about dissertation than discourse.
-* Researchers have become silos themselves to protect their own interests and increase their chances of being published.
+* Researchers have become silos themselves (or in small groups) to protect their own interests.
 * All the above kinda takes the fun out of research.

 Is this what we want?
 I don't think so.